Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 1. Install web server

 - Choose webserver (nginx or apache) and firewall (uwf or iptables).
-You want to install a web server AND a webhost because once you open your public IP to the internet, you need a firewall against malicious hackers.
+You want to install a web server AND a firewall because once you open your public IP to the internet, you need a firewall against malicious hackers.
 You can research pro’s and con’s of nginx vs apache (Briefly, Nginx can handle a lot more traffic than Apache, but Apache has a better developer experience with .htaccess, etc)

 - Eg. Google: Ubuntu 22 install nginx with ufw
 	- Brief from: https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-22-04